 Because of many things, Williston Park is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Williston Park really has some of the features that families look for when choosing a good community to raise children.
 Is Williston Park perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small village, Williston Park has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Williston Park, a lot of people use the train to get to work every day though Williston Park is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Williston Park in 2010 was $42,231, which is wealthy relative to New York and the nation.
-This equates to an annual income of $168,924 for a family of four.
+The per capita income in Williston Park in 2010 was $40,089, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $160,356 for a family of four.

-Williston Park is a somewhat ethnically-diverse village.
+Williston Park is a very ethnically-diverse village.
 The people who call Williston Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williston Park residents report their race to be White, followed by Asian.
 Williston Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.97% of the village’s residents.
-Important ancestries of people in Williston Park include Italian, German, Polish, and English.
+People of Hispanic or Latino origin account for 11.73% of the village’s residents.
+Important ancestries of people in Williston Park include Italian, German, Polish, and Portuguese.

 The most common language spoken in Williston Park is English.
 Other important languages spoken here include Spanish and Chinese.